koajs/kick-off-koa/exercises/routing/problem.md

-Create a koa server that listen on a port passed from the command line. and returns the following responses from the following routes:
+Create a koa server that listen on a port passed from the command line, and returns the following responses from the following routes:

 ```
 /    - hello koa
 /404 - page not found
 /500 - internal server error
 ```